jaqarrick/cssdom-info/readme.md

 ### CSSOM API

-One of the most common way of manipulating CSS properties and values using JS is using the `style` object.
+A simple way to manipulate CSS properties and values using JS is by using the `style` object.

 ```
 document.querySelector("p").style.marginLeft = "1px"